cliansang/Identification-of-NLOS-and-MP-in-UWB-using-ML/ReadMe.md

-This experimental research data-set was used to present the multi-label classification results of UWB ranging system in our research article entitled “Identification of NLOS and Multi-path Conditions in UWB Localization using Machine Learning Methods”.
+This experimental research data-set was used to present the multi-label classification results of UWB ranging system in our research article entitled “**Identification of NLOS and Multi-path Conditions in UWB Localization using Machine Learning Methods**”.
 The research data includes the extracted features of UWB experimental data including their respective labels and the corresponding source code for the python machine learning library scikit-learn.
 The article was published in the special issue entitled “Recent Advances in Indoor